 Stage 1 of Geelong Fast Rail will deliver:

-The Werribee route is the shortest and most direct rail path between Geelong and Melbourne, around eight kilometres shorter than the current route that travels through the western suburbs via Sunshine.
+The Werribee route is the shortest and most direct rail path between Geelong and Melbourne, around 8km shorter than the current route that travels through the western suburbs via Sunshine.

 Running faster Geelong services via the Werribee corridor enables both more frequent and faster services in the long term.

 Future rail services